 Digital toilet groups with sensors

 For a restaurant it can still pay to use a toilet lady.
 But for (semi) public washrooms it is too expensive to use a physical person.
 And this is what the internet of things can solve.
-Wireless sensors enable us to digitally record what the toilet lady used to do: how many people have used the washroom since it was last cleaned, how much toilet paper is there and how much is left on the towel roll, and do the trash cans already need to be emptied?
+Wireless sensors enable us to digitally record what the toilet lady used to do: how many people have used the washroom since it was last cleaned, how much toilet paper is there and how much is left on the towel roll .
+Also in measuring the filling rate of trash bins in the (semi) public space via partner Binster.
 In short: evidence-based cleaning.

 Big Data in toilet groups and washrooms

 But it gets even better: digital recording of the measurements means that we can analyze the historical data, in order to discover trends.
 And if the data sets are large enough, we can use big data analysis to make real-time predictions.
 The end goal: optimization (a simple example: making a round along full trash cans instead of making a round because it is six o’clock).